Updated: Aug 9

-California has had a tumultuous time with water supplies for many years.
+California has had a tumultuous time with water supplies and drought for many years.

 Records show significant dry periods going back more than 1,000 years.